spiceai/docs/concepts/README.md

 ## Main Components

-### Spice CLI
+### Spice.ai CLI

-The `spice` command line tool for interacting with Spice.ai.
+The `spice` command line tool for interacting with the Spice.ai runtime.

-### Spice Runtime
+### Spice.ai Runtime

 The Spice.ai core runtime which runs as the daemon `spiced` and includes the AI and Data engines.

-### Spice Registry
+### Spice Rack Registry

-The registry of pods and datasources that can be fetched with the Spice CLI.
+The AI package registry [spicerack.org](https://spicerack.org) of pods and datasources that can be fetched with the Spice.ai CLI.

 ## AI Development Concepts

 ### Pod / Pod manifest

-A collection of configuration and data used to train and deploy AI with an application.
+A package of configuration and data used to train and deploy Spice.ai with an application.

-### Datasource
+### Dataspace

-A specification on how to load and process data.
+A specification on how the Spice.ai runtime and AI engine loads, processes and interacts with data.

 ### Data Connector